- No C-wire connected to the thermostat

 Symptoms

-- Thermostat offline in app
+- Thermostat goes offline then returns

 Recognize these?
 Here's what usually causes it.